3l-d1abl0/DocToc/README.md

-# DocTalk - Chat with your PDF Documents
+# DocToc - Chat with your PDF Documents

-DocTalk is an interactive document chat application that allows users to have conversations with their PDF documents using OpenAI's language models and Langchain.
+DocToc is an interactive document chat application that allows users to have conversations with their PDF documents using OpenAI's language models and Langchain.

 ## Features